-However, weaknesses in this supply model were horribly exposed by Covid, the Suez blockage and, subsequently, a seemingly never-ending series of supply chain shocks, not least that caused by Russia's invasion of Ukraine.
+Weaknesses in supply chain were exposed by Covid, the Suez blockage and other supply chain shocks, not least Russia's invasion of Ukraine.

-This has left C-suiters the world over in little doubt that their supply chains need reimagining.
-Today's world demands that supply is built on connected networks rather than unwieldy chains than span the globe and are vulnerable to everything from political unrest and extreme weather events, to labour disputes and – in the case of China – continuing Covid disruption.
+Today's world demands that supply is built on connected networks rather than unwieldy chains that span the globe and are vulnerable to everything from political unrest and extreme weather events and labour disputes, among many other things.

 Technology is key to helping businesses reshape supply chain, and here are 10 of the most important forms of it.

 Additive manufacturing – better known as 3D printing – has come a long way since the early 1980, when it produced only plastic prototypes.
 Now, it can produce a wide range of finished goods from materials including metal, concrete, plastics, resins and even food.